Where we prepare for the worst, and hope for the best

 Freezer food is fragile.
 If the power goes out for more than a few days, you will lose all of it.
 That is almost a certainty with any natural disaster.
 However, freezer food helps during times of unemployment or when the food supply is interrupted.

 Often ice is delivered to areas hit by natural disasters.
-Be sure and have a large ice cooler for that purpose.
+Be sure and have a large ice cooler ready for that purpose.
 When disaster hits, know how to get to the nearest Walmart.
-With their extensive warehouses, they are usually the first store to open.
+With their extensive warehouses, they are usually the first store to open and they help with emergency relief.